H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: Virial factor

 \section{Virial factor}

 The virial factor (commonly denoted as $f$, also called correction factor) plays a critical role in estimating the mass of a supermassive black hole in AGNs using reverberation mapping techniques.
-Assuming a flattened disk-like BLR with predominantly Keplerian motion, the black hole mass, $ M_{\bullet}$, is typically estimated using the virial equation
+Assuming a flattened disk-like BLR with predominantly Keplerian motion, the black hole mass, $ M_{\bullet}$, is typically estimated using the virial equation,

-where $R_{\text{BLR}}$ is the radius of the broad line region (measured via reverberation mapping), $\Delta V$ is representative of velocity of particles in the BLR, $ G $ is the gravitational constant, and $f$ is the virial factor which accounts for uncertainties related to the geometry, kinematics, and inclination of the BLR in AGNs.
-Modeling of the BLR in 2.5D FRADO lets us directly find the virial factor.
+where $R_{\text{BLR}}$ is the radius of the BLR (measured via reverberation mapping), $\Delta V$ is representative of velocity of particles in the BLR, and $ G $ is the gravitational constant.
+The virial factor accounts for uncertainties related to the geometry, kinematics, and inclination of the BLR in AGNs.
+Modeling of the BLR in 2.5D FRADO enables us to directly determine the virial factor (as discussed below).
+However, we will devote a separate comprehensive study on constraining the virial factor from our model in the near future.